 Our two-story house, several blocks from the Pacific, is set into a modest slant in the hills of Santa Barbara and faces the ocean.
 Like the home we had before this one, I’m allowed to wander free.

 Still squealing, I hurry through our utility room, through our kitchen, dining room, past the stairway and to the opened living room door that looks toward the sea.
 The sight of blue in the distance soothes me silent.
-Salty air tickles my nose and sparks a vision: White sand, wet sand, white-ruffled foam along the shore of the evermore sea.
+Salty air tickles my nose and sparks a vision: White sand, wet sand, white-ruffled foam along the shore of an evermore sea.

 The walls, floors and ceilings of our house have been built with dark wood and make it shadowy.
 Mom’s not keeping the ceiling and table lights lit during the day like last winter, when we moved in.
 We do have windows, which, shaded by trees, prevent any meaningful light from entering.